ToldYaOnce/kx-event-tracking/README.md

   }

   private createUserService() {
-    const userLambda = new lambda.Function(this, 'UserService', {
+    const userLambda = new NodejsFunction(this, 'UserService', {
       // ...
 Lambda configuration
       vpc: this.eventTracking.vpc,
       environment: {